-Logitech Rechargeable Speaker S715i review
+Logitech Rechargeable Speaker S715i full review

 It’s bigger, heavier and more expensive than any of its rivals, but Logitech’s S715i is an impressive travel speaker.